 From there, the idea was born to teach couples how to work out together, as we started researching and experimenting … with ourselves!

 When and how did you decide to leave your jobs and travel in South America?

 The idea to leave our jobs and travel started incubating years before we actually took the plunge.
 We were already exposed to living abroad after working in China and knew how rewarding it was.

 We made a pact that after our wedding, we would put in our notices to our jobs.
 We chose South America because of the convenient time zones in which we could continue working with our American and Canadian fitness customers with Ryan’s side business.
 And, if you’re wondering, no - we didn’t speak Spanish!

 The actual act of leaving was easier than we both anticipated.
 For me, I had a great relationship with my boss and gave her three months of notice, which put my mind at ease.

 Ryan gave two months of notice, and his company ended up hiring him as a remote consultant for the first few months we lived in Ecuador in 2018.

-You might be surprised as to how open your employers are to sabbaticals and remote work!
+You might be surprised as to how open your employers are to sabbaticals or gap years, and remote work!
 You never know until you ask.